 Applicants must submit all required application materials to be considered for admission.

-Online Application and Postmark Deadline: December 1, 2013
+Online and Mailed Application Deadline: December 1, 2022.

 - Have at least a 3.0 GPA.